Your Directors are pleased to present the 24th Annual Report and the AuditedAccounts of the Company for the year ended 31st March 2020.

 AUDITORS AND AUDITORS' REPORT

 M/s.
 S R B C & CO LLP Chartered Accountants have been appointed as the StatutoryAuditors of the Company for a period of five years at the 21st Annual GeneralMeeting of the Company held on 29th August 2017.

 The notes on financial statements referred to in the Auditors Report areself-explanatory and do not call for any further comments and explanations.
 The Auditors'Report does not contain any qualification reservation or adverse remark.
 No instances offraud have been reported by the Statutory Auditors of the Company under Section 143(12) ofthe Companies Act 2013.

 SECRETARIAL AUDITOR AND SECRETARIAL AUDIT REPORT

 The Company has appointed M/s.
-Sanjay Dholakia & Associates Company Secretaries toconduct Secretarial Audit of the Company for the financial year 2016 - 17 in terms of theprovisions of Section 204 of the Companies Act 2013.
-The Secretarial Audit Report isannexed to this Report as Annexure IV.
-The Secretarial Audit Report does notcontain any qualification reservation or adverse remark.
+Sanjay Dholakia & Associates Company Secretaries toconduct Secretarial Audit of the Company for the financial year 2019-20 in terms oftheprovisions of Section 204 of the Companies Act 2013.
+The Secretarial Audit Report isannexed to this Report as Annexure V. The Secretarial Audit Report does not contain anyqualification reservation or adverse remark.

-Your Company has not been accepting any deposits from the public and hence there are nounpaid/unclaimed deposits nor is there any default in repayment thereof.
+Your Company has not been accepting any deposits from the public and hence there are nounpaid/unclaimed deposits or any instance of default in repayment thereof.

 EXTRACT OF ANNUAL RETURN